cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/aws.md

 ## Common Properties

-All AWSSDK Plugin nodes types these properties in common:
+All AWS Plugin nodes types these properties in common:

 **Properties**

   * `client_config`: A dictionary that contains values to be passed to the connection client.
   * `use_external_resource`: Use a resource that is already in your account, or create a new one.
 Default is to create a new one, i.e. "false".
   * `resource_id`: If the `use_external_resource` property is set to "true", then the ID of the resource to use.
   * `resource_config`: A dictionary.
-The `kwargs` key accepts the AWSSDK API method arguments that will be called during the `cloudify.interfaces.lifecycle.configure` operation.
+The `kwargs` key accepts the AWS API method arguments that will be called during the `cloudify.interfaces.lifecycle.configure` operation.

 ## Basic Example

-The following example node template creates a VM using the node type [cloudify.nodes.aws.ec2.Instances](https://docs.cloudify.co/latest/working_with/official_plugins/awssdk/#cloudify-nodes-aws-ec2-instances).
+The following example node template creates a VM using the node type [cloudify.nodes.aws.ec2.Instances](https://docs.cloudify.co/latest/working_with/official_plugins/aws/#cloudify-nodes-aws-ec2-instances).

 Based on the documentation for that node type, note that the `resource_config` is based on the boto method [run_instances](http://boto3.readthedocs.io/en/latest/reference/services/ec2.html#EC2.Client.run_instances).